hackcollective/corona-calculator/README.md

 # corona-calculator
 Visualize the prevalence and predicted spread of corona virus near you.

+Go to https://corona-calculator.herokuapp.com to see the app (which is continuously deployed from `Master`).

 ## Setup venv
 ```
 python3 -m venv .venv